For a simple and quick tutorial on the basics of mounting and sighting-in your new rifle scope, look no further.

 Now, you're ready for the gun range where you can set up on a shooting bench and set up your targets.
 This part of the process is about finding out your rifle's capabilities and to remove as much human-error as possible before you get onto the field.

-If you bore sighted your rifle at 25 yards, start at 25 yards and then move backwards until you've worked your way to 100 yards.
+If you bore sighted your rifle at 25 yards, start at 25 yards and then move backwards until you've worked your way to sighting in at 100 yards.
 Many people find that starting at 100 yards straight-away will result in their bullet strikes being far off or not even hitting paper.

 This reiterates the point that, if your scope has only been bore sighted, you are still not ready to hunt!
 You must sight in to zero your ammo to your rifle for a successful hunt.